kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 CMD:
   --party-mode
 ```

+### See feature flag turned on by a configuration file on disk

 Finally, Service A also has the `party_mode` flagged turned on.
 For Service A, the flag is turned on via its configuration file.
 You can see that with by downloading the `service-a-rendered-config` files artifact, as you've seen before: